 Coll Pier Dive

 Although our passengers come from a broad background we do have a number of divers come on our tours and want to get underwater.
-Although mis-understood, shark trips are not dive trips exclusively.
+Although mis-understood, shark trips are not dive trips.
 With the distance we cover there is no way we could carry a boat full of divers at the same time.
-However during our longer tours, such as the three and four day trips we are able to add in an optional extra dive in the evening.
-With the week long tour then you have a whole week with us so we also have time for diving.
+However we can offer an extra tour in the evening if there are suitable conditions and enough people interested.

 On the surface, the ferry pier looks like any old pier made of concrete and metal – generally not the bonniest of structures!
 However as any diver will know, add an artificial structure underwater and it turns into a whole different experience!